martijnbastiaan/doctest-parallel/README.markdown

  * It isolates examples in modules, ensuring your tests don't accidentally rely on each other
  * It parses cabal files to discover modules, no need for custom setup anymore!
  * A minor change: it does not count lines in setup blocks as test cases
+ * A minor change: the testsuite has been ported to v2 commands

 All in all, you can expect `doctest-parallel` to run about 1 or 2 orders of magnitude faster than `doctest` for large projects.